coveo/source.coveo.com/_posts/2017-09-29-continuous-integration-of-a-sitecore-project-using-appveyor.md

 ## The Sitecore license

-As you don't want to share your Sitecore license to the rest of the world, you don't store it in your repository.
-The AppVeyor solution for private files is to commit an encrypted version and to add a decryption step to the `install` section, before the project is built:
+Since you do not want to share your Sitecore license to the rest of the world, you must not store it in your repository.
+AppVeyor's solution to manage private files is to commit an encrypted version and to add a decryption step to the `install` section, before the project is built:

 ```yml
 install: